imvenomx/b2bupload/README.md

 5. **Upload images**:
    - Click to upload main product image
    - Add multiple gallery images
-   - Images are automatically saved to `/public/uploads/` folder
+   - Images are automatically uploaded to your Supabase storage bucket
-   - File paths are stored and used in CSV export
+   - Public URLs are stored and used in CSV export
 6. Click "Save Product"

 ### Exporting to CSV

 1. Click the "Export CSV" button on the home page
 2. The CSV file will be downloaded with WooCommerce-compatible format
-3. Image file paths (e.g., `/uploads/image123.jpg`) are included in the CSV
+3. Image URLs (full Supabase URLs) are included in the CSV
-4. Before importing to WooCommerce, upload images from `/public/uploads/` to your server
-5. Update the CSV with your server's full image URLs
+4. The URLs are ready to use directly in WooCommerce - no additional image upload required
 6. Import the CSV into your WooCommerce store

 ### Important Notes

-- **Image Storage**: Uploaded images are saved in the `/public/uploads/` directory
+- **Image Storage**: Uploaded images are stored in your Supabase bucket (`product-images`)
-- **Image URLs**: The CSV contains relative paths (e.g., `/uploads/image.jpg`)
+- **Image URLs**: The CSV contains full Supabase URLs that are ready to use
-- **Before Import**: Upload images from `public/uploads/` to your WooCommerce server and update the CSV URLs to full paths
-- **Alternative**: Set up your Next.js app on the same domain as WooCommerce to use relative paths directly
+- **No Additional Upload**: Images are already hosted and accessible via public URLs
+- **Direct Import**: CSV can be imported directly into WooCommerce without manual image handling

 ## WooCommerce CSV Format